What To Do If You Discover A Windshield Crack - V&F Auto Inc

 Don't Forget To Check Your Wipers

 After your windshield is repaired or replaced, don't forget to check your windshield wipers for damage, too.
-Simply slide your finger along the rubber to feel for cracks or divots, and then visually inspect the body to check for any bending along the frame arms or detachments at joints or connection points.
+Visually inspect the body to check for any bending along the frame arms or detachments at joints or connection points.
+Then, slide your finger along the rubber to feel for cracks or divots on the blades.

 Read More: Replacing Torn Windshield Wipers